30 Crucial B2B Marketing Statistics For 2023

 Like with B2C, a successful marketing campaign can help get your brand in front of more people.
 Turn those people into leads.
 And ultimately get more sales.

 Yet it doesn’t seem like most marketing budgets are conscious of that.
-A quarter of B2B businesses allocate just 5% of their organization’s total budget towards marketing.
+B2B product organizations spend 9.7% of their overall budget on marketing, while for B2B services organizations that’s as little as 7.2%.

-46% of B2B companies plan on increasing their content marketing spend within the next 12 months (Statista)
+45% of B2B companies plan on increasing their content marketing spend within the next 12 months (CMI)

 B2B content marketing is nothing new.
 So you might expect that companies would funnel some of their content marketing budget towards new strategies, like influencer marketing.